nhsuk/nhsuk-service-manual-community-backlog/docs/CRITERIA.md

 The working group uses these criteria to decide if the component or pattern is ready to publish.

-(Adapted from GOV.UK's GitHub contribution criteria.)
+(Adapted from <a href="https://github.com/alphagov/govuk-design-system-backlog/blob/master/docs/CONTRIBUTING.md">GOV.UK's GitHub contribution criteria</a>.)